JessicaSB903/osticket-prereqs/README.md

 </p>
 <p>

 <p align="center">All permissions have been stripped, so now you can add permissions relevant to your needs!
 Simply click 'add', then 'select principal'.
 For instructional purposes, 'Everyone'  will be added.
-(This is highly NOT RECOMMENDED.)
+(This is highly NOT RECOMMENDED--FOR TUTORIAL PURPOSES ONLY.)
 Click 'check names' then 'ok'.
 Give access to your preference, click apply.
 <p>
 <img src="https://i.imgur.com/1PqpFcA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>